Gordon-BP/superfan-bot/README.md

 # superfan-bot
 Turn your favorite fandom wiki into a conversational AI!
+Though it doesn't _have_ to be a fandom wiki, it could be any XML file.
+Or HTML.
+Or Markdown.
+Just gotta write a parsing program for those....

 This project is built on top of Google Cloud and will require a GCP account with billing set up to use.